 At least 51 per cent will be invested in transferable securities and money market instruments that satisfy the environmental and social characteristics of the sub-fund.
-The remaining investments may relate to liquid assets, derivatives and third-party funds.
+The remaining investments may relate to liquid assets and derivatives.

 Monitoring of environmental and social characteristics